nearform/udaru/README.md

 node database/migrate.js --version=<version>`
 ```

-- **Note:** Running the tests or init commandswill automaticcaly bring the db to the latest version.
+- **Note:** Running the tests or init commands will automaticaly bring the db to the latest version.

 ## Service